arrow

 What about student accommodation at the University of Edinburgh?

-There are 6,581 residential places reserved for undergraduates, nearly a third of them with breakfast and evening meals included.
+There are 10,460 residential places reserved for undergraduates (up from 6,581 last year), more than a third of them with breakfast and evening meals included.
 All first-years who come from outside Edinburgh’s city limits are guaranteed a room.
+Prices start at £151 in a self-catered room, rising to £350 a week at the top end in catered accommodation.

 How diverse and inclusive is the University of Edinburgh?

-Outreach programmes target local primary and secondary schools with the aim of supporting underrepresented groups to apply to Edinburgh.
-However, the university is towards the bottom of the latest available social inclusion index.
+Despite outreach programmes to target local primary and secondary schools with the aim of supporting underrepresented groups to apply to Edinburgh, the university is towards the bottom of our Scottish social inclusion index, ranking 14th.

 Everything you need to know about scholarships and bursaries at the University of Edinburgh

-The Access Edinburgh Scholarship for UK students is worth up to £5,000 and based on individual circumstances and household income.
-In 2023-24 nearly one in five Scottish students qualified for one plus 15 per cent of those from the rest of the UK.
+The Access Edinburgh Scholarship for UK students — received by more than a quarter of entrants — is worth up to £5,000 and based on individual circumstances and household income.
 A scholarship function on Edinburgh’s website allows applicants to search for subject-specific and merit-based awards.

 Need to know